identw/werf/docs/pages/configuration/stapel_image/git_directive.md

 ## Working with remote repositories

-werf may use remote repositories as file sources.
-For this purpose, the _git mapping_ configuration contains an `url` parameter where you should specify the repository address. werf supports `https` and `git+ssh` protocols.
+werf can use remote repositories as a source of files.
+For this purpose, the _git mapping_ configuration has an `url` field with the repository address. werf supports `https` and `git+ssh` protocols.

 ### https

-The syntax for https protocol is:
+The syntax for the https protocol is as follows:

 {% raw %}
 ```yaml